Frequently Asked Questions

 I don’t want to go into a refuge.
 I just want to talk to somebody.

 We offer support to women and men who don’t want to come into the refuge but do want to talk.
-We can do this by phone or at any suitable safe place, including our WLDAS centre which is located in Gainsborough.
+We can do this via our outreach support service either over the phone or at any suitable safe place.